Master Services Agreement (MSA)

 A2.
 How to Request Service

-- Ticketing: Submit via client portal or support email; phone available for P1 issues.
+• Ticketing: Submit via the client portal or support email; phone support is available for P1 issues.

-- Change requests: Larger changes may require a mini‑SOW before work begins.
+• Change requests: Larger changes may require a mini-SOW to be executed before work begins.

 A3.
 Operating Targets and Priorities

-Operating targets apply to tickets opened correctly with required details.
-Targets may be impacted by vendor or ISP outages, major incidents, or factors outside Provider control.
+Operating targets apply to tickets opened correctly with the required details.
+Vendor or ISP outages, major incidents, or factors outside Provider control may impact targets.

 These targets are operating goals only and do not create service credits or failure-to-perform remedies.

 Service Hours: Monday to Friday, 8:00 AM to 5:00 PM Central, excluding Provider holidays.
-After‑Hours Support is available only if purchased on the Order or at published rates.
+After-hours support is available only if purchased at the published rates.

 A4.
 Patch Policy

-- Windows and macOS: Monthly patch window with critical updates expedited.
-Restarts coordinated with users where possible.
+• Windows and macOS: Monthly patch window with critical updates expedited.
+Restarts are coordinated with users where possible.

-- Third‑party apps: Common apps such as browsers, Java, and productivity tools patched where supported by the toolset.
+• Third-party apps: Common apps, such as browsers, Java, and productivity tools, were patched where supported by the toolset.

-- Deferrals: Servers and specialty systems may require maintenance windows or customer testing prior to patching.
+• Deferrals: Servers and specialty systems may require maintenance windows or customer testing before patching.

 A5.
 Minimum Security Baseline